Introduction to GroundWork Monitor 8

-- Does not support the extension of GroundWork to multiple servers (what we call Parent-Child servers).
+- NEW!
+Now supports the extension of GroundWork to multiple servers (what we call Parent-Child servers).

 - Does not have an event console application that allows events to be transitioned through workflow (although this can still be done with the API).

-- Does not yet support the Log Bridge extension to Elastic stack.
+- NEW!
+Now supports the Log Bridge extension to Elastic Stack.

 These features, and several more, are being worked on and will appear in subsequent releases.